Akshat-Mhs/contactlist/README.md

 API View
 --------

-API's used in the applications can be view at the below link: http://localhost:8080/swagger-ui/
+API's used in the applications can be view at the link: http://localhost:8080/swagger-ui/